About Signal & Engine

 Why We Started Signal & Engine

-Both of us spent years building and running systems — data pipelines, AI products, software platforms, and the operational infrastructure that makes businesses work.
+Between us, we've spent years helping businesses run better — through operations, data, and the systems that quietly do the work underneath.
 That work taught us how to improve things without breaking them: you read the system carefully before you touch it, you move incrementally, and you measure what changes.

-Small business acquisition felt like a natural fit for that mindset.
-Most good businesses don't need to be reinvented — they need an owner who understands operations, respects what was built, and can apply modern tools where they actually help.
-That is what we do.
+Small business ownership felt like a natural fit for that mindset.
+Most good businesses don't need to be reinvented — they need an owner who understands what customers and employees actually value, respects what was built, and applies modern tools only where they genuinely help.

 We are based in San Jose, California, and focused on businesses in the South Bay.
 We are searching for one acquisition — not a portfolio, not a platform — because we think the best businesses are built by owners who are all the way in.